telus/tds-core/packages/Tooltip/Tooltip.md

 ### Accessible copy

 To indicate to assistive devices the purpose of the `Tooltip`, invisible copy is placed within the component.
 Passing `"en"` or `"fn"` to the `copy` prop will use the component's English and French text respectively.
 If the provided text is not sufficient, an object containing custom text may be provided.
-The key-value pairs used are `a11yStandalone` for a `Tooltip` without an attached input, and `a11yTextLinked` for a `Tooltip` with an attached input.

-When providing custom text to `a11yTextLinked`, it is required that it contain the `%{label}` token.
+When providing custom text to `a11yText`, it is required that it contain the `%{label}` token if an input is connected to the `Tooltip`.
 This token will substitute in the attached input's label, and is necessary for those with assistive devices to identify which input the `Tooltip` belongs to.

 _To see the effects of this, use a screen reader or view the `<span>` rendered within the component that contains the accessible text._